 Activity #4 – Context Clues Handout

-Students can figure out the meanings of unfamiliar words by using different types of context clues.
-By using other words and sentences near the unfamiliar word, along with knowledge of the topic, students will get a good idea of what the new word means.
+Students can figure out unfamiliar words’ meanings by using different context clues.
+Students will get a good idea of what the new word means by using other words and sentences near the unfamiliar word, along with knowledge of the topic.

-This chart goes over five common types of context clues with examples of each.
+This chart covers five common types of context clues with examples of each.